-As a global investor, Ashmore recognises that legislation and best practice standards vary among countries and regions, and that they must remain sensitive to these differences.
-However, at a minimum, Ashmore expects the companies in which they invest to comply with the national legislation that applies to them.
+As a global investor, Ashmore recognises that legislation and best practice standards vary among countries and regions, and that it must remain sensitive to these differences.
+However, at a minimum, Ashmore expects the companies in which it invests to comply with the national legislation that applies to them.